apache/celix/.devcontainer/README.md

 # Apache Celix Development Container

-## Intro
+## Introduction

-TODO add intro, explain difference build, dev images and apt/conan variant.
+This directory contains a [DevContainer](https://containers.dev) setup for developing Apache Celix inside a container.

+While Apache Celix can be built using CMake with APT-installed dependencies or using Conan with Conan-installed/built dependencies, this DevContainer setup currently only supports building Celix using Conan.

+Please note, the DevContainer setup is not broadly tested and might not work on all systems.
+It has been tested on Ubuntu 23.10.

 ## VSCode Usage

-Support for development containers in VSCode is built-in.
-Just startup VSCode using the celix workspace folder, and you will be prompted to open the workspace in a container.
+VSCode has built-in support for development containers.
+Simply start VSCode using the Celix workspace folder, and you will be prompted to open the workspace in a container.

-VSCode will ensure that your host .gitconfig file, .gnupg dir, and ssh agent forwarding is available in the container.
+VSCode will ensure that your host `.gitconfig` file, `.gnupg` directory, and SSH agent forwarding are available in the container.

 ## CLion Usage

-Support for devcontainers in CLion is not built-in and currently not fully supported.
+CLion does not have built-in support for DevContainers and is not fully supported at this time.
-For CLion you can instead use remote development via ssh.
+Instead, you can use remote development via SSH with CLion.

-The `.devcontainer/run-dev-container.sh` script can be used to start a container with sshd running and interactively setup .gitconfig, .gnupg, and ssh agent forwarding.
+To start a container with SSHD running and interactively set up `.gitconfig`, `.gnupg`, and SSH agent forwarding, use the `.devcontainer/run-dev-container.sh` script.
-Before `.devcontainer/run-dev-container.sh` can be used, a `celix-conan-dev` image must be build.
+Before using this script, you must build a `celix-conan-dev` image.

 ```bash
 cd ${CELIX_ROOT}